remotion-dev/remotion/packages/docs/docs/cloudrun/getservices.md

 crumb: "Cloudrun API"
 ---

-Retrieves a list of Remotion services deployed to GCP Cloud Run in a certain region, or for all regions.
+Retrieves a list of Remotion services deployed to GCP Cloud Run.

 The parameter `compatibleOnly` determines whether only services that are compatible with the installed version of Remotion Cloud Run should be returned.